amadeuio/fruits-store/README.md

 - **Languages:** TypeScript, CSS, HTML
 - **Build Tool:** Vite
 - **Dependencies:**

-  - react-burger-menu: Expandable burger menu (used for mobile)
+  - react-burger-menu: Expandable burger menu for mobile
   - react-flip-toolkit: Transition effect when fruits re-arrange
   - react-router-dom: Page routing
   - react-slick: Home page carousel
-  - react-tooltip: Shopping bag tooltip
+  - react-tooltip: Bag tooltip
   - uuid: Unique ID's
-  - css-modules: Modular CSS styles
+  - css-modules: Modular CSS

 ## Main Directories

-All of these are located in `src`
+Located in `src`:

-- `components`: React components and it's stylesheets
+- `components`: React components and it's stylesheet modules
-- `data`: Storage of the necessary data and it's type definitions
+- `data`: Storage of data and it's type definitions
 - `utils`: Utility functions used multiple times throughout the app
 - `css`: Global CSS styles
 - `Context.tsx`: Context API provider component, used to share the data throughout the app
-- `Router.tsx`: Router provider component
+- `Router.tsx`: React router provider component
-- `App.tsx`: Navbar and outlet
 - `main.tsx`: Entry point for the React app

-In the root
+Located the root:

 - `docs`: Distribution files generated during the build, GitHub pages is reading the root of this directory
 - `public`: Images and font

 ## Data & Functionality

-The app uses the following state data, available througout the whole app using Context API.
+The app uses the following state data, shared througout the whole app using Context API.

-#### 1. `Fruits` Array:
+#### 1. `Fruit` Object

-Represents all the fruits in the store, made of fruit objects.
+Represents each fruit in the store.
+All fruit objects are stored in a `fruits` array.
 Example:

 ```javascript
 {